Ever wonder what the most important thing is to do post run? Eat? Stretch? Foam roll? Shower???

 Here’s my full workout acne prevention guide.

-#4 Muscle Recovery Techniques (sometime during the day)
+#5 Muscle Recovery Techniques

 Were you surprised to see stretching wasn’t the first thing on the list?
 I think it’s a great thing to do, but not the immediate priority in many cases.